Wanderstop: Reception

+Critical response

 Wanderstop received a positive critical response.
-Review aggregator Metacritic calculated weighted average scores of 80 out of 100 for Windows and Xbox Series X based on 41 and 4 critic reviews, respectively, and 78 out of 100 for PlayStation 5 from 20 critics, indicating "generally favorable" reviews.
-83% of 66 critics recommended the game, according to OpenCritic.
+(Note: According to:) Review aggregator Metacritic calculated weighted average scores of 80 out of 100 for Windows and Xbox Series X based on 43 and 4 critic reviews, respectively, and 79 out of 100 for PlayStation 5 from 21 critics, indicating "generally favorable" reviews.
+84% of 76 critics recommended the game, according to OpenCritic.
+Wanderstop appeared on year-end best lists for 2025 compiled by The Guardian, The Standard, and Inverse.

 The characters of Wanderstop were praised.
 Pastes Elijah Gonzalez called Boro "lovable", praising his nature as a guide and his wisdom mixed with "humility and humor"; the magazine praised two characters who served as mirrors to Alta.
 Digital Trendss Giovanni Colantonio wrote that Alta was relatable, opining her "brash nature and dry wit" made her the "perfect" barista, and praising the "fully fleshed out cast of characters" achieved by Alta's meaningful interactions with them.
 Eurogamers Chris Tapsell wrote that Boro was lovely and constantly remained "pleasant, gentle-spirited and admirably kind", while Edge wrote that Boro was the "clear standout" of the game's supporting cast.
 GamesRadar+s Miri Teixeira wrote the cast was "truly bizarre", Game Informers Kyle Hilliard found them enjoyable, and PC Gamers Christopher Livingston said they were charming.
 Game Rants Carley Garcia said the characters were "curious" and "peculiar", and that Boro was adorable.
 Garcia wrote her "minor gripe" was that there should have been more voice acting, singling out Alta's voice actress as "stunning".
 Push Squares Stephen Tailby said they were charming, with "fantastic" dialogue.
 TheGamers Tessa Kaur said the characters were wonderful, praising their humor and humanity, and Shacknewss Josh Broadwell said the customers were "wildly over-the-top" in personality, that Alta was sassy and disinterested, and that Boro was essentially Wanderstops Gandalf.